 As such, organizations will have to recognize the purpose that aligns with their brand identity, reflect it in their policies, initiatives, and day-to-day experiences, and strengthen it with internal and external brand communication.

-This is going to be the most impactful HR trend of 2023, urging the need for conscious and dedicated efforts to become a ‘purpose-driven’ organization.
+We believe this to be the most impactful HR trend of 2023, urging the need for conscious and dedicated efforts to become a ‘purpose-driven’ organization.

 Some major considerations for organizations can be elements like flexibility, well-being, inclusion, empathy, and openness.
 These factors align with the expectations of today’s talent and what they seek from their employers.
 Further helping create employee experiences that are relevant, engaging, and effective.